ArtemDav/Captcha-Generation/README.md

 # BETA (0.1.0)
-*Currently, CAPTCHA generation in the form of IMG is working. later, we plan to add an API and improve captcha generation.*
+*Currently, CAPTCHA generation in the form of IMG is working. later, my plan to add an API and improve captcha generation.*

 # Screenshots of Captcha operation
 ![sc1](screenshots/captcha_test_1.png)